♫ Listening to: 8:02PM by For Squirrels ♫

 Serve the squirrels to your friends.

 * I use mostly organic ingredients when I cook, but I realize that not everyone has the disposable income to purchase all ingredients organic.
-Therefore, I only specify organic on ingredients when buying the organic version is the only way to ensure that the item is vegan.
+Therefore, I only specify organic on ingredients when buying the organic (or non-GMO) version is the only way to ensure that the item is vegan.